 The research seminar allows students to work with leading researchers and experts and adjust their individual curricula, helps students refine their skills of research, text processing, searching scholarly information and presenting their work.
 Students also improve their understanding of study design, which includes defining the hypothesis, providing a rationale for it and selecting a line of argument.
-Students then write term papers to showcase and review the results obtained during research seminars
+Students then write term papers to showcase and review the results obtained during research seminars.
+The evaluation of research seminar will be totally internal and the secured marks will be forwarded to university as CE Marks.
+The evaluation of research seminar will be conducted by a panel of examiners (internal faculty) not less than two members constituted by the Head of the department or Faculty coordinator.

-Components Marks.Max(50)
+Components Marks.Max(100)

-a Report 16
+a Report (32)

-b Presentation and defense 24
+b Presentation and defense (48)

-с Topic & content organization of presentation 10
+c Topic & content organization of presentation (20)